 Best Cloud Storage

-Cloud storage is quickly replacing physical storage like hard drives as an effective and secure way to store files and share with others.
+Cloud storage is quickly replacing physical storage like hard drives as an effective and secure way to store files and share them with others.

 Big game players like Google and Amazon have been using cloud storage services for some time, so it’s no wonder other businesses are leveraging them for storage solutions.

 Because of its popularity, these services are in abundance, so choosing the right one for your individual or business needs can be a challenge.

 Our aim is to provide you with a guide to the best cloud storage solutions that we’ve tried and tested, giving you an honest and accurate account of each of them.

 What is Cloud Storage?

 Cloud storage stores files like documents, photos, etc. on servers familiarly known as “The Cloud”.
 The Cloud isn’t actually a ‘thing’, more of a name for a collection of physical servers that represent it.

 Individuals and businesses can rent storage space via a cloud computing provider that offers cloud storage as a service.